 The end result once the bag was finished was one I felt had developed from my original design in a satisfactory manner.
 It is now I admit to having discovered just before sewing the lining shut that I had done the silver lock incorrectly … a somewhat frantic correction was needed particularly considering it was now 5 pm the day before I was due to drop it at Uttoxeter Racecourse for the show!
 The actual bag was totally finished around 6.30 pm and duly dropped off the next morning by 10 am!

-Now unbeknownst to me Wednesday 5th April was going to be quite a day … I dropped off the bag at 10 am and arrived home by 11 ish only to open an email with my results for ACA and art history – so for the first time that week I burst into tears of happiness and relief at having passed both (ok a little too close on ACA but a pass is a pass!)!
+Now unbeknownst to me Wednesday 5th April was going to be quite a day … I dropped off the bag at 10 am and arrived home by 11-ish only to open an email with my results for ACA and art history – so for the first time that week I burst into tears of happiness and relief at having passed both!
 Please note the words ‘for the first time that week’ because judging at the quilt show was the next day ….
 I duly went back on the Friday and had a strange feeling on the way over that I had got second in my category but promptly dismissed this as wishful thinking!

 However what awaited me was this sight … my first ever rosette or prize in any competition!!
-Yes this clutz promptly burst into tears AGAIN ….
-I admit I looked a right twerp and yes I know that it is not an academic term but it summed up a very emotional and daft looking woman who had not stopped grinning since results morning as it was!!
+Yes this klutz promptly burst into tears again ….
+I admit I looked a bit of a twerp and yes I know that it is not an academic term but it summed up a very emotional and daft looking woman who had not stopped grinning since results morning as it was!!

-The resulting photo seen here is pretty much how I remained all day …. a happy emotional twerp!!
-I admit I also kept going back to check that rosette was really near my bag …. one of the reasons I could not believe it was due to the high standard of the other entries!
-The rosette also made the name of the bag appropriate – Walking Back to Happiness because last year was the first time I had gone back to Dovedale after several tough years … it is a place of happy memories but ones that I had not faced and when I walked back last year I walked back to happiness and new memories.
+The resulting photo seen here is pretty much how I remained all day!
+The rosette did make the name of the bag appropriate – Walking Back to Happiness because last year was the first time I had gone back to Dovedale after several very tough years … it is a place of happy memories but ones that I had avoided due to the pain they caused in those intervening years but when I walked back last year I walked back to happiness and new memories so this bag would fit in perfectly with the theme of ‘place’ in parts 1 and 2 of this course!

-Suffice to say that the rosette is still on my mantlepiece and will eventually have pride of place in my sewing room.
+Suffice to say that the rosette is still on my mantelpiece and will eventually have pride of place in my sewing room – September 2017 it is still sat there!

 So what now with this bag? there are things I will change …. the photographic applique has worked but it did need some areas gluing down carefully even the morning I delivered it due to the stitching effectively cutting the photographs – this gave me a few headaches.
 Consequentially when I make this bag again but changing it to a vertical version I am going to use purely calico applique sections – I want this next version to be washable and if possible I would like to spray it with a water retardant spray so that it could possibly be used for winter.
-I think I would also add an additional recessed zip as well as the lock for additional security.
-If I do this vertical version I am also considering just having the woven panel on the front so that the yarn does not catch on buttons etc on my coats or jackets.
+I think I would also add an additional recessed zip as well as the lock for additional security as the bag in practice is quite open and I feel the zip is very much needed.
+If I do this as a vertical version I am also considering just having the woven panel purely on the front so that the yarn does not catch on buttons etc on my coats or jackets.

-Overall I am really happy that I have been able to develop a project from ACA into something that is a working design and has further possibilities and potential as well as being my first rosette winning bag!
+Overall I am really happy that I have been able to develop a project from ACA into something that is a working design and has further possibilities and business potential as well as being my first rosette winning design – this clearly demonstrates my studies are having a direct effect.